 The smoke from burning cloves is one of the best natural insect repellents.

 - Place a few cloves on a small plate and burn them to release their strong aroma.

-- Tie several together with a string and place near the front door.
+- Tie several together with a string and place them near the front door.

 For centuries, human beings have been using both the leaves and the essential oil of this plant as an ingredient in natural medicines.
-Its properties not only improve the health of the body, they can also be employed for various uses around the home.
+Its properties not only improve bodily health, they can also be used in various ways around the home.

 - To protect your skin from mosquitoes, apply a little essential oil to exposed areas.

 - To use as repellent for the home, burn a few of the dried leaves or make a concentrated tea.